Pronoun pairs

 Practising pronouns

-- Explain that we can all make mistakes and might get it wrong sometimes.
+1. Remind everyone that learning and using people’s correct pronouns is important and shows respect.
+It might take some practice.
+We can all make mistakes and might get it wrong sometimes.
 We just need to always try our best.

-- Tell everyone that they’re going to now practise getting these pronouns right.
-Ask everyone to get into small teams and distribute a pack of each set of cards to each group.
+1. Tell everyone that they’re going to now practise getting these pronouns right.
+Ask everyone to get into small teams and distribute the sets of cards to each group.

-- Billy the butterfly is non-binary.
-For Billy, this means they aren't a boy or a girl.
+• Billy the butterfly is non-binary.
+Being non-binary means you don't see yourself as fitting into the category of being a male or a female.
 Billy uses ‘they/them’ pronouns.

 Reflection